 The door slams shut behind me, and the Master walks across the floor quickly to join the others, his shoes slapping against the stone floor.
 My blood seems to rush in my ears, loud and violent.
 I feel cold, and yet I’m sweating.

-“Also known as?” one of them asks.
+“Also known as?” one of them prompts.

 “Alexandra, Master.”

-“Your mother as well?” asks another.
+“Your mother as well?” another one asks.

 “Yes, Master.”